 Photography enthusiasts will love a visit to the Gibraltar Point lighthouse at Hanlan Point.

-One of Toronto’s oldest buildings, and possibly haunted by the first lighthouse keeper who lived here.
+The Gibraltar Point Lighthouse is one of Toronto’s oldest buildings and is possibly haunted by the first lighthouse keeper who lived here.

 READ MORE: Head across the border and check out these awesome things to do in Montreal!

 3) Blue Mountain

 One of the best day trips from Toronto for those looking to escape the city is definitely Blue Mountain.